 Last week, the American Academy of Pediatrics took an important step forward on this important issue by recommending that EC be more widely available to young people.
 In fact, the Academy recommended physicians write advance prescriptions for EC to their adolescent female patients, so that they could easily obtain EC if they need it in the future.

-It is crucial for the LGBT community that EC be sold over the counter, without age restriction or ID requirements.
-Access to EC is especially important for LGBT youth for reasons that Ruthann Robson, CUNY law professor, points out in this op-ed:
+It is crucial for the LGBTQ community that EC be sold over the counter, without age restriction or ID requirements.
+Access to EC is especially important for LGBTQ youth for reasons that Ruthann Robson, CUNY law professor, points out in this op-ed:

 “[Q]ueer youth are especially vulnerable.
 They may have engaged in heterosexual sex for a variety of reasons, including coercion, intimidation, camouflage, sexual abuse, or survival/commercial sex.
 They may also be less likely to use birth control and several studies have documented that lesbian youth are two to ten times more likely to become pregnant than their heterosexual counterparts . . .”

-Access to EC is an LGBT issue!
+Access to EC is an LGBTQ issue!
 Please join the reproductive justice movement in calling upon Secretary Sebelius to revisit the evidence on the sale of emergency contraception and remove the harmful restrictions!